 BIO 1314 - Human Anatomy and Physiology I

-Prerequisites: ENGL 0203 or adequate placement score or by meeting determined placement measures; MATH 0103 or adequate math placement test score.
+Prerequisites: ENGL 0203 or adequate placement score or by meeting determined placement measures; MATH 0103 or adequate math placement.
 An adequate biology placement test score or BIO 0123 or a college-level biological science class.

 Through a systematic study of the structure and function of the human body, its cells, tissues, organs and systems, the student will identify and describe basic anatomical structures and fundamental physiological processes that occur in health and disease for the major body systems.
 Laboratory work which requires dissection is an integral and required part of the course.

 BIO 1414 - Human Anatomy and Physiology II

 Prerequisites: BIO 1314 with a grade of "C" or higher